Predicates

 Note that in this case the meta-predicate directive specifies that the closure will be extended with exactly one additional argument.
 When calling a meta-predicate, a closure can correspond to a user-defined predicate, a built-in predicate, a lambda expression, or a control construct.

-In some cases, is not a meta-argument but one of its sub-terms that is called as a goal or used as a closure.
+In some cases, it is not a meta-argument but one of its sub-terms that is called as a goal or used as a closure.
 For example:

 :- public(call_all/1).